annnhuang/annnhuang.github.io/_projects/proj_ar_prox.md

 ---
 layout: project
 title: 'Proxemics for human-agent interaction in augmented reality'
-caption: Study describes how the personal space occupied by virtual human-like avatars influences our behavior
+caption: A study describing how the personal space occupied by virtual huamns influences users behavior
 description: >
-  Our research findings offer design insights to spatial computing for comfortable user interactions
+  The image shows a participant approaching a virtual human agent to greet and ask for directions to an art exhibit.

 date: 29 Apr 2022
 image: